 Further editions within this series will be followed every two years, in odd number years, thus avoiding competition with other major series of conferences, i.e., the ICOMC and ICCC, which are being held in even years (2014, 2016, 2018, etc.).
 The 2023 edition is already planned to take place in Moscow, Russian Federation.

-On behalf of the Organizing Commitee, it is our pleasure to invite you to attend the 2nd International Conference on Noncovalent Interactions (ICNI) to be held in Strasbourg in 2021 (July 19th-23rd).
+On behalf of the Organizing Commitee, it is our pleasure to invite you to attend the 2nd International Conference on Noncovalent Interactions (ICNI) to be held in Strasbourg on July 18th-22nd 2022 (due to the COVID19 world crisis the IAB has decided to postpone ICNI2021 originally scheduled on July 19-23 2021).

 We'll be most pleased to welcome you herein and look forward to meeting you at the 2nd ICNI !